Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1916-02-28-FDA-approval.md

 tags: FDA drugs identification discovery
 ---

+* SAN DIEGO, Oct.
+25, 2020 /PRNewswire/ -- Mirati Therapeutics, Inc. (NASDAQ: MRTX), a clinical-stage targeted oncology company, today announced preliminary results from the Company's mutant KRAS selective inhibitor programs.
+The preliminary results included updated clinical data of adagrasib (MRTX849), the Company's KRAS G12C inhibitor, presented at the 32nd EORTC-NCI-AACR Symposium on Molecular Targets and Therapeutics ("ENA") and initial preclinical in vivo data of MRTX1133, the Company's selective and potent potential first-in-class KRAS G12D inhibitor.

 * From the evening of Sunday, June 9, to the morning of Friday, June 21, 2019, the Russell Sage Foundation (RSF) sponsored the 3rd Summer Institute in Social-Science Genomics, held at the Pepper Tree Inn in Santa Barbara, California.
 We have the 2019 videos here: https://www.rsfgenomicsschool.com/2019-materials.
 The 2017 ones aren't on the website, but i found them on youtube here: https://www.youtube.com/channel/UCpwuOWUVasa168eWFhX-48A/videos

 * modern technique has many different approaches to looking for drug targets: phenotypic screening, gene association studies, chemo proteomics, transgenetic organisms, imaging, biomarkers and many [other methods](https://www.roche.com/research_and_development/drawn_to_science/target_identification.htm)